“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 Although shifting to lighter weights and higher reps is often enough to solve the problem, it’s worth experimenting with different exercises to see how you respond.

-If I was doing a lot of heavy barbell work, that type of approach would make my joints flare up.
-But because I’m doing more machine work and isolation exercises, it’s not a problem.
+Doing a lot of heavy barbell work, for example, can often make your joints flare up.
+But if you’re doing more machine work and isolation exercises, using lighter weights and higher reps, it’s far less of a problem.

 Weight machines come in for a lot of flak these days.
 But they’ve saved me from “injury hell” on more than one occasion, and may well do the same for you.